Owono2001/Microprocessor-Systems-and-Embedded-Software-MSES/README.md

 # Microprocessor-Systems-and-Embedded-Software-MSES
-For the Machine Vision and Intelligence assignment, our group designed and implemented a firefighting and rescue robot capable of autonomous navigation and hazard detection.
-The robot uses a variety of sensors, including ultrasonic, infrared, gas, and temperature sensors, to detect obstacles, identify fires, and assess environmental conditions.
-It is also equipped with a DC water pump for firefighting, a robotic arm for handling objects, and a camera system for real-time feedback.
-The project combined mechanical design, sensor integration, and control systems, showcasing advanced robotics for emergency response.
+For the Microprocessor Systems and Embedded Software (MSES) assignment, our group designed and developed a firefighting and rescue robot.
+This autonomous robot is equipped with sensors like ultrasonic, infrared, gas, and temperature sensors to detect obstacles, fires, and environmental hazards.
+It also features a DC water pump for extinguishing fires and a robotic arm for debris removal and rescue tasks.
+The robot's design integrates embedded software for control and navigation, utilizing real-time sensor data and autonomous decision-making for efficient firefighting.

 Team members: